 What advice do you have for people about the SDE recruitment and interview process?

 Definitely ask about things like accommodations and the assistance the company is going to give you in terms of setting up a bank account, sponsoring a visa, and other aspects of moving to a new country (internet, transportation, understanding laws and culture, etc.) As for the interview process, be genuine and accurately represent yourself.
 If you don’t do this, you may find yourself in over your head when you arrive in China.
 Enthusiasm for teaching should be the number one aspect you possess.
 If you’re not experienced, but have the capability to learn from others and develop your skills, you’ll likely do well.

 How has SDE supported and assisted since you arrived in China?

 Initially, they handled most of the important stuff like housing, cell phone plan, internet, bank card, etc. Since then I have quite an extensive support structure with friends and coworkers, but SD still provides assistance for small things like transferring money back home and going to the hospital, if needed.
 The staff is usually available to handle non-vital things as well, and I’m very grateful for that.

 You are teaching in Shenzhen at the moment, can you tell us about your impressions of the city?
 What do you like most about living there?

 Shenzhen is a very modern city with a great public transportation system, lots of activities to do, and a sizeable expat community.
-These aspects make living here quite easy, despite the normal frustrations that can come living abroad.
+These aspects make living here quite easy, despite the normal frustrations that can come from living abroad.
 Also, because the city is located in southern China, and borders Hong Kong, travelling to other parts of Asia is super convenient and quite affordable.

 What do you like most about teaching English?